Frequently Asked Questions

 What makes this program unique from other Family Medicine residency programs?

-We combine the close proximity of an academic medical center with a community hospital and family medicine center to create a comfortable, guided, training experience.
-Our real strength is in our faculty and staff.
-Our team works extremely well with all other services in the hospital.
+We combine the proximity of an academic medical center with a community hospital and family medicine center to create a robust, hands-on training experience.
+Our real strength is in our faculty and staff – we are a close-knit community both in and out of the hospital.

 Does your program have a Family Medicine Inpatient Service?